Naval History Homepage

 on to APRIL 1940, Part 4

-Note: all vessels and aircraft are British or Dominion unless otherwise identified or implied - all ships lost in bold - click for abbreviations
+Note: all vessels and aircraft are British or Dominion unless otherwise identified - click for abbreviations

 Corrections with thanks to Donald Bertke